Travel Tips: How to Spend 36 Hours in Veniceby ExperiencePlus! - Tuesday, July 27, 2010

 The word “ghetto,” which we’ve adopted in English, derives from the Venetian term “getto,” literally “throw” from a foundry located here in 1500.
 Venice welcomed Jewish merchants and moneylenders because of the importance of commerce to the city.
 But with the dramatic increase of immigrants after the expulsion of Jews from Spain in 1492, the Venetian aristocracy elected to restrict the Jewish population to one neighborhood where they could limit their movements from sundown to sunrise.
 The Jewish Ghetto existed from the mid-1500 to 1798 and became the model for many ghettos throughout Europe.
 Napoleon opened the gates and brought an end to the isolation of the Jews in Venice.

-Catch the boat to Murano from Fondamenta Nove (take vaporetto number 41 which departs every 20 minutes).
-If you are interested in the famous Murano glass products and how they are made get off at the “murano-museo” or LN (Laguna Nord) stop which takes 30 minutes.
-If you are more interested in a typical island village, continue on to Burano, well-known for its traditional brightly colored fishermen’s houses and delicate handmade lace.
+3:00 p.m.
+Catch the boat to Murano from Fondamenta Nove (take vaporetto number 4.1 or 4.2 which departs every 20 minutes).
+If you are interested in the famous Murano glass products and how they are made get off at the “murano-museo” stop which takes 20 minutes.
+If you are more interested in a typical island village, continue on to Burano (take vaporetto number 12, departing every 30 minutes), well-known for its traditional brightly colored fishermen’s houses and delicate handmade lace.
 If you are still in Burano for lunch or dinner check out the “Al Gatto Nero da Ruggero” on Fondamenta della Giudecca 88 (041 730120).
 It is frequented by Venetians for special celebrations.
 Try their fresh seafood, typical Venetian dishes, homemade pasta and cakes.

 Beyond Burano is the island of Torcello with one of the oldest Romanesque churches in the lagoon.
 Torcello is a very small island with just 10 to 15 houses and one of the most amazing basilicas from the VII century, Santa Maria, the tower is worth the climb on a sunny day for a wonderful view of the Venetian lagoon.
-A cumulative ticket for the basilica, tower and museum cost 8.00 euro (2008).
+A cumulative ticket for the basilica, the museum and the useful audio guide costs 8.00 euro (2018).

 On the island of Giudecca be sure to visit the “Redentore”, church of the redeemer, designed by the famous Veneto architect, Andrea Palladio.
 The Redentore church hosts one of the great festivals of Venice, The Festival of the Redeemer, the third Sunday in July.
 Don’t miss it if you are in the area.
 The church of the Redentore was built by those who survived the plague of 1576 (as was the church of Santa Maria della Salute).